 And there we have it.
 15 tips to help you tackle hanging drywall, and possibly even finishing your drywall, DIY-style.
 Hope that saves you some cashola, and maybe even just a teensy-weensy speck of your sanity in your next renovation project.

-As for our own sanity here in the Nest, well, that’s always been questionable at best.
+As for our own sanity here in the nest, well, that’s always been questionable at best.
 But, I’d say we’re doing ok.
-Next week is reveal week for the One Room Challenge, and as such, we’re starting to enter that uber-fun phase, technically called P-A-N-I-C.
+Next week it will be time for the big basement reveal, and as such, we’re starting to enter that uber-fun phase, technically called P-A-N-I-C.

 I kind of hear a certain type of 70’s song in my head when we fire this thing up, but whatevs, it cranks out some serious heat, and it makes me smile, and laugh…you can change the color of the flames…WHAAAT?!
 Hilarious.
 Never knew I needed this option, but I’m gonna call it a win.

 AND, I went for it in the painting department.
 We had a big, blank wall on one side of the rec room, so I decided I needed a chalkboard wall.
 A BIG chalkboard wall.

 The hubs isn’t so sure, but I have confidence this thing is gonna be awesome.
 Fingers crossed.
 Just more fodder for our next marriage counseling session, right?
 Any couple who is gonna tackle DIY projects together should line up a counselor ASAP if you haven’t already, you’ll want them on speed dial (count that as tip #16 today).

 Thanks for stopping by, friends.
 I hope this has given you some insight about how to hang drywall in your own home!
 And if you’ve missed the other posts in this basement renovation series, here are the links:

 - Post 1: The WORST basement you’ve ever seen

 - Basement Post 2: Top 10 Demolition Tools

 - Basement Guest Bedroom Reveal